DarrenC/darrenc.github.io/development/protobuf.md

 - repeated
 - Map - can be made with a sub-message and then repeated
 - enums - for enum entries should prefix by enum type name to ensure uniqueness (enum entries are like globals)

+### BuildPartial and partial messages

+- MessageLiteOrBuilder.isInitialized()
+  - Checks if we have all required fields before building
+  - Avoids a RUNTIME exception (UninitializedMessageException) if missing required fields.
+- buildPartial() - builds a partial message, ignoring any missing required fields